sap-tutorials/btp-dev-guidance/tutorials/build-cap-app/build-cap-app.md

 /> successfully deployed to in-memory database.
 ```

-This means that the CAP server detected the changes in **schema.cds** and automatically created an in-memory SQLite database when restarting the server process.
+This output means that the CAP server detected the changes in **schema.cds** and automatically created an in-memory SQLite database when restarting the server process.
 However, the CAP server also prints this message:

 ```bash
 No service definitions found in loaded models.